Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/README.md

 Executive context-governance layer.
 Manages what stays active, what gets compressed, and what gets released as threads grow — preventing context sludge without losing load-bearing prior work.

+**Core Values Reaffirmation (CVR).md** *(Beta)* Operator-summoned practice that audits whether the model is actually living by its alignment posture, not just whether the governing parameters are still loaded.
+Deployed full for Grok, lite for GPT; not used in the Claude fork, where Constitutional AI provides the equivalent function natively.

 **Earned Confidence Gating (ECG).md**
 Addresses the indistinguishability problem: hallucinations and accurate